i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/storage/mpio-controller-configuration-wmi-class.md

     ] uint32 NumberControllers;

     //
-    // Array of each controller&#39;s information.
+    // Array of each controller's information.
     // Note that these are ULONGLONG aligned.
     //
     [WmiDataId(2),